fieldtrip/website/tutorial/layout.md

     cfg.distance = 0.3; % the layouts are approximately scaled to fit a unit sphere layout123 = ft_appendlayout(cfg, layout1, layout2, layout3);

+    figure
+    ft_plot_layout(layout123)

-{% include image src="/assets/img/tutorial/layout/figure2.png" width="400" %}
+{% include image src="/assets/img/tutorial/layout/figure3.png" width="400" %}

 Since the magnetometers and planar gradiometers have different units (T and T/m), the magnitude of the channel level data is quite different.
-Combined plotting therefore requires that you scale the channels to a similar magnitude.
-FIXME
+Combined plotting therefore requires that you scale the channels to a similar magnitude using the `cfg.magscale` and `cfg.gradscale` options.

 ## Making a layout for EEG electrodes